 Local judge — run bootstrap fully offline

-The whole pipeline routes through make_judge_call as of 0.9.4 / 0.9.6 — including the adversarial seed-case generator (auto.py).
+The whole pipeline routes throughmake_judge_call as of 0.9.4 / 0.9.6 — including the adversarial seed-case generator (auto.py).
 That means --judge-provider ollama (or litellm) runs end-to-end, not just at argparse level.

-- Wall-clock is roughly 5× the Haiku default at default
+OLLAMA_HOSTenv var controls the daemon address (default127.0.0.1:11434).--judge-base-url http://localhost:8000/v1overrides for vLLM, LM Studio, or a remote Ollama.- Wall-clock is roughly 5× the Haiku default at default

-- Cases generated under a local judge carry
+--n-seed-cases 30.
+Cost: $0.00. - Cases generated under a local judge carry

-metadata['judge_used'] = "ollama:qwen2.5:14b" and metadata['prompt_version'] for downstream replay.
+metadata['judge_used'] = "ollama:qwen2.5:14b"andmetadata['prompt_version']for downstream replay.

 Programmatic API

-If you’d rather invoke the bootstrap from Python (e.g. inside a Jupyter notebook or CI pipeline), the same pipeline lives in multivon_eval.bootstrap:
+If you’d rather invoke the bootstrap from Python (e.g. inside a Jupyter notebook or CI pipeline), the same pipeline lives inmultivon_eval.bootstrap:

 See also